The Lach Huyen International Gateway Port is under construction off the coast of Haiphong, Vietnam.

-Launched under the Vietnam 2020 seaport development plan, Lach Huyen port is one of several key infrastructure projects aimed at transforming Vietnam into a strong seafaring nation.
-It will improve the seaborne transportation between Northern Vietnam and the neighbouring countries.
+Launched under the Vietnam 2020 seaport development plan, the Lach Huyen port is one of several key infrastructure projects aimed to transform Vietnam into a strong seafaring nation.
+It will improve the seaborne transportation between Northern Vietnam and neighbouring countries.

-The port will be developed in two phases, and will be equipped with comprehensive infrastructure and handling technology.
-It will be able to accommodate container ships between 4,000TEU and 6,000TEU, with the potential to accomodate 8,000TEU ships after expansion.
+The port is being developed in two phases and will be equipped with comprehensive infrastructure and handling technology.
+It will be able to accommodate container ships between 4,000TEU and 6,000TEU, with the potential to accommodate 8,000TEU ships after expansion.

-Upon completion, the port will enable direct exports from Northern Vietnam to the US and European markets, and eliminate transit through regional ports in Singapore or Hong Kong.
-This will reducing shipping costs, and increase competitiveness in the country's shipping market.
+Upon completion, the port will enable direct exports from Northern Vietnam to the US and European markets, as well as eliminate transit through regional ports in Singapore or Hong Kong.
+This will reduce shipping costs and increase competitiveness in the country’s shipping market.

 The port is being constructed south of Lach Huyen’s river estuary on Cat Hai Island.
 It will have a berth of approximately 8,000m, a route length of 18km, and a bottom elevation of 14m.

-The works will include construction of a one-lane access channel, anchorages, a 3,230m-long breakwater, a turning basin, a 7,600m-long sand control dyke, an internal road system, soft-soil ground improvement, temporary berths, roads in the administration area, and an administration office building.
+Construction is divided into components A and B. Component A is being managed by the Vietnam Marine Administration and involves construction of port infrastructure, including construction of a one-lane access channel, anchorages, a 3,230m long breakwater, a turning basin, and a 7,600m long sand control dyke, as well as an internal road system, soft-soil ground improvement, temporary berths, and an administration office building.

-Managed by a joint venture (JV) of Japanese and Vietnamese companies, Component B will oversee the construction of two 750m-long container berths with the capacity to handle 100,000t ships.
-The berths will also be equipped with technical infrastructure, and a fire-protection system.
+Managed by a joint venture (JV) of Japanese and Vietnamese companies, Component B will oversee construction of two 750m long container berths with the capacity to handle 100,000t ships.
+These berths are being equipped with technical infrastructure and a fire-protection system.

-The second component will include the development of a container depot system in 22ha, a gantry crane with a lifting capacity of 54t, a rubber-tired gantry crane (RTG), a lifting system, and tractors.
+The second component includes the development of a container depot system in 22ha, a gantry crane with a lifting capacity of 54t, a rubber-tired gantry crane (RTG), a lifting system, and tractors.